Junghyun Nam

 Sociology: Democracy, Social Movements, Mass Protests, Protest Policing, Emotion, Space

-I am an adjunct faculty member in the Department of Sociology and Anthropology at George Mason University, specializing in democracy, social movements, mass protests, protest policing, and emotion.
-Taking the South Korea's Candlelight Protests in 2016-2017 as a case study, my dissertation examines how pro-democracy protest movements reproduce internal dynamics of inclusion and marginalization, with particular emphasis on mobilization, collective identity formation, and protester-police relations.
+I am an adjunct faculty member in the Department of Sociology and Anthropology at George Mason University, specializing in social movements, mass protests, protest policing, emotion, and space.
+Taking South Korea's 2016-2017 Candlelight Protests as a case study, my dissertation examines how pro-democracy protest movements produce internal dynamics of inclusion and marginalization, with particular emphasis on mobilization, collective identity formation, and protester-police relations.

 Contact: jnam5@gmu.edu